-A U.S. person is a U.S. citizen or resident alien, a domestic partnership, a domestic corporation, an estate other than a foreign estate, or a domestic trust.
+A U.S. person is a U.S. citizen or resident alien, a domestic partnership, a domestic corporation, any estate other than a foreign estate, a domestic trust, or any other person who is not a foreign person.
 See Pub.
 519 for more information.